If you are the average Canadian, you lose 23% of your earned income to tax 1.

-First, by owning a stock, you own a fraction of a company.
-When this company earns income it has two ways of returning the money to shareholders.
+The business has two main ways of returning money to shareholders.
 (1) It can buy back shares, or (2) it can pay a cash dividend.

-A dividend is a cash payment direct to shareholders.
-Dividend payments are normally made once per quarter – one payment every three months.
+Dividend payments are normally made once per quarter.
+That equates to one payment every three months.

 Why do Canadian Dividends Have Low Tax Rates?

 The lower dividend tax rate is meant to even out the playing field by preventing earnings from being taxed twice.
-This doesn’t apply to foreign dividends because the foreign government will tax the initial earnings.
+I’ll show exactly how this works below.

 How do taxes effect dividend reinvestment?